haikion/kaukkis/README.md

 ###Plug-in Stub
 Plug-in stub has been created under src/plugins/PluginStub.
 This stub can be used as a base for a new plug-in.
 It should compile and load as a Kaukkis plug-in when placed in a correct directory.

+##Themes
+Kaukkis supports third party themes.
+Themes are defined as a series of button images. which are stored in following directories:
+* [excutable location]/themes
+* /usr/share/kaukkis/themes

+###Development
+In order to develop a new theme, one simply needs to create images for all of the buttons.
+Kaukkis uses the theme directory name as a name of the plugin.
+To get an idea of the directory structure of the theme please obverse the existing themes.

+##Credits
+Programming: Niko Häikiö (haikion@github)
+Kaukkis uses theme files from the Irreco project.
+These themes have been developed by following persons.
+Modern (Kaukkis default theme):  Miguel Peres
+White: Teemu Hirvonen